 Our operating results are subject to fluctuation and have historically varied from quarter to quarter.
-We expect our quarterly results to continue to fluctuate in the future due to a number of factors, including the general economic conditions in the markets where we operate, the frequency of occurrence and severity of catastrophe or other insured events, fluctuating interest rates, claims exceeding our loss reserves, competition in our industry, deviations from expected premium retention rates of our existing policies and contracts, volatility in investment performance, and the cost of reinsurance coverage.
+We expect our quarterly results to continue to fluctuate in the future due to a number of factors, including the general economic conditions in the markets where we operate, the frequency of occurrence and severity of catastrophe or other insured events, fluctuating interest rates, claims exceeding our loss reserves, competition in our industry, deviations from expected premium retention rates of our existing policies and contracts, volatility in investment performance and gains and losses on our equity securities, and the cost of reinsurance coverage.
 Additionally, the future impact of the Pandemic on our business, operations, liquidity, financial condition, and results of operations remains uncertain.